davea42/libdwarf-regressiontests/README.txt

 switch to 'baseline testing' with known-good dwarfdump output will involve some careful consideration.

+To clean up:
+       make clean
+To clean out the configure cache etc, getting back to a clean distribution:
+       make distclean

 ======================================================================
 What follows is some background detail.